In this guide we’ll look at the best tool boxes.

 Stanley 197514 24-inch Tote With Organiser Review

-The Stanley 197514 24-inch Tote With Organiser is the best toolbox because it is made from lightweight, sturdy plastic; has strong metal catches and lock, and a detachable tote section.
+We consider the Stanley 197514 24-inch Tote With Organiser to be one of the best toolboxes on the market.
+It is made from lightweight, sturdy plastic, has strong metal catches and lock, and a detachable tote section with many useful compartments.

-This tool box is made from a hard plastic which is strong and durable and can withstand wear and tear.
-However, it remains lightweight which is a big positive for a toolbox as it keeps it light and easy to carry.
-The handle is strong and comfortable to hold and the box is weatherproof and keeps your tools dry.
+This Stanley toolbox is made of hard plastic that is strong, durable and can withstand much wear and tear.
+Yet it also remains lightweight – a big positive for a toolbox as it is easy to carry.
+The handle is strong and comfortable to hold and the toolbox is weatherproof and keeps your tools dry.

-The tool box features heavy-duty metal latches which keep the toolbox securely closed and prevent it from accidentally opening in transport.
+The Stanley tool box features heavy-duty metal latches which keep it securely closed and prevent it from accidentally opening in transit.

 The main section of the tool box is large enough for plenty of tools.
 The top section easily detaches and has its own handle so you can carry it around separately.
 This section has lots of small compartments and is ideal for screws, fixings and small items such as tape measures.

-Overall, this is the best toolbox and can cater for a wide variety of requirements.
-It’s solidly built and has good features whilst remaining relatively light and easy to carry.
+Overall, this is one of the best toolboxes on the market and can cater for a wide variety of requirements.
+The Stanley toolbox is solidly built whilst remaining relatively light and easy to carry.

-The toolbox is finished with a nice red paint finish which makes the toolbox stand out and look good.
-The paint also serves the purpose of protecting the metal making it weatherproof and reducing the risk of rust and corrosion.
+The metal toolbox is finished with a nice red paint finish which makes the toolbox stand out and look good.
+The paint also serves to protect the metal making it weatherproof and reducing the risk of rust and corrosion.

-The toolbox uses cantilevered design.
-This gives you 7 trays that are visible when the toolbox is open.
-This is great if you like to organize your different tools into sections.
+The cantilevered design provides 7 trays that are visible when the toolbox is open.
+This is great if you like to organize your tools into sections.
 It gives you to access everything as soon as you open the toolbox rather than rummaging for what you need.
 Your larger tools can fit easily into the bottom section.